"love is kind and patient, never jealous, boastful, proud nor rude

 self-love

-★enjoying a healthy bubble bath after working hard all day★
+★ enjoying a good bubble bath after working all day ★

 "The Five Love Languages" by Gary Chapman (Gary Chapman (author) - Wikipedia):